-Jan.
-14, 2021: The Rice Crisis Management Team continues to monitor the evolving situation in the Houston area.
-Should there be updates to our spring plans, we will post them here.
+The Rice Crisis Management Team continues to monitor the evolving situation regarding COVID-19.
+Should there be updates to our policies, we will post them here.

-For the Glasscock community, as we return to campus this spring, our success in maintaining a healthy learning environment is dependent on each of us acting with the best interest of our whole community as our priority.
+For the Glasscock community, success in maintaining a healthy learning environment is dependent on each of us acting with the best interest of our whole community as our priority.
 Towards this, we have made modifications to the Glasscock School’s Anderson-Clarke Center, including:

 - Upgraded HVAC systems to include higher efficiency filters, UV disinfection lights and improved airflow

 - Equipped the facility with multiple sanitizing stations

 - Heightened cleaning protocols to maintain sanitization through the Anderson-Clarke Center

 - Maintained robust selection of online courses, allowing for individuals to pursue remote education in accordance with their own specific health needs

 Additionally, we ask that everyone review the following In-Person Policies, implemented for our safe and successful return to campus.
 Participation in the Glasscock School’s in-person classes is dependent on adherence to this policy.

 Please remember that the Glasscock community has an incredibly diverse student demographic, and that student demographic may include individuals who are age 3 to age 101.
 We may take additional precautions in order to provide a healthy environment for all our students.
 Please refer to your specific program communication regarding any additional precautions in place at the time of your class/program.